10 - Boot BITDEFENDER Rescue CD from USB as an ISO file

 root (0xff)

-kernel /casper/vmlinuz boot=casper persistent iso-scan/filename=/bitdefender-rescue-cd.iso vga=ask
+kernel /casper/vmlinuz boot=casper persistent noprompt iso-scan/filename=/bitdefender-rescue-cd.iso vga=ask

 initrd /casper/initrd.gz